-I decided to give dog nail scissors for small dogs (you can find them on Amazon here)a shot.
+I decided to give dog nail scissors for small dogs (you can find them on Amazon here) (paid link) a shot.
 I had just done a bunch of research on them for the DIY Dog Nail Clipping article and thought they might be a good fit for my small dogs.

 I was BLOWN AWAY by how easy these things are to use.
 I’ll go into all the reasons why, but I think I described them to my husband as “life-changing”.